Shinoa-Fores/bip0032sbcl/README.md

 DuuexuuW9DHFXLAsrrfwsciwWbou7fNGLrQhpQfNDNCj
 3v3RcRzG8oiaS8AyCP65mNhtsaBgDe7bAdk2CkvvxtCJ

-2. Used the private key from Step 1 to compute the corresponding public key given as two base58 numbers x and y representing the point (x,y).
+Step 2.
+Used the private key from Step 1 to compute the corresponding public key given as two base58 numbers x and y representing the point (x,y).